YaraSco/mlazure-project-3/README.md

 For the AutoML settings dictionary, we define:

-  -"experiment_timeout_hours" : 1.2 hours.
+  - "experiment_timeout_hours" : 1.2 hours.
 The experiment is costly in term of time.
-  -"primary_metric": Normalized Mean Absolute Error should be minimizeed.
+  - "primary_metric": Normalized Mean Absolute Error should be minimizeed.
-  -"n_cross_validation": 3 folds.
+  - "n_cross_validation": 3 folds.
 It divides our training set into 3 folds.
 It helps our model to not overfit.

 We define the AutoML configuration as follow:

-  -"task": "forecasting".
+  - "task": "forecasting".
 Our model should forecast the attribute "move".
-  -"debug_log": "automl_errors.log".
+  - "debug_log": "automl_errors.log".
 If a problems occurs. this file helps us debug.
-  -"training_data": train_dataset contains the "train_automl.csv" file.
+  - "training_data": train_dataset contains the "train_automl.csv" file.
-  -"label_column_name": the variable target represent the attribute "move".
+  - "label_column_name": the variable target represent the attribute "move".
-  -"compute_target": compute_target.
+  - "compute_target": compute_target.
 We use our compute cluster defined in the notebook.
 Also, our code checks for existing compute clusters before creating a new one.
-  -"enable_early_stopping: True.
+  - "enable_early_stopping: True.
 To terminate the run if there is no improvement in the score.
-  -"verbosity": logging.INFO.
+  - "verbosity": logging.INFO.
 It writes on the log file "automl.log".

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?